wwevo/7dtd-chrani-server/README.md

 * players can port back to their last place of death to retrieve their backpack (/man, where's my pack?)

 this code only has some exception checking and also almost ZERO security / sanity checks. this is in NO WAY ready for a public server.
+I think.
+I am not good at these things :)

-code-base is tested on 100% vanilla server and one with Coppis + Botman.
+code-base is tested on a 100% vanilla server and one with Coppi's + Botman-Bot.
 Not tested with any other mods. also tested it with three instances of this bot connected to the same server by accident. it worked :)

-coppis will be needed though as a lot of important features won't be available without it. like pm's and colored chat and in fact hidden chat-command. all of these are kinda required on a real world server :)
+Coppi's will be needed though as a lot of important features won't be available without it. like pm's and colored chat and in fact hidden chat-commands. all of these are kinda required on a real world server :) My testserver doesn't have this yet, but i'm in no rush and it shouldn't be too complicated to change / add functions to accommodate Coppi's Additions.